bmodeprogrammer/ChatterPostService/README.md

 A new way to build with apex yours chatter posts with chaining mode, and in my opnion is very clean and readable.
 With Salesforce ConnectApi Or Chatter in Apex.

+Right now, has a test class that provides 89% of code coverage and manual tests results in manualTest folder on this repository.

 ## Why ChatterPostService

 The actual way of using Salesforce ConnectApi to post feed elements with Apex is very verbose and not so easy to understand at first look.
 Example: